darkcode357/thg-framework/CONTRIBUTING.md

 ================================================================================

-The Metasploit Framework is provided under the 3-clause BSD license above.
+The thg Framework is provided under the 3-clause BSD license above.

 The copyright on this package is held by darkcode0x00, Inc.

-This license does not apply to several components within the Metasploit Framework source tree.
+This license does not apply to several components within the thg Framework source tree.
 For more details see the LICENSE file.